Digital Health Records and Patient Data

 Hosted by

-The Digital ID and Identifiers Working Group is an initiative to examine the design, deployment and growth of digital identifiers in the domain of large citizen centric projects.1 It attempts to observe the various ecosystems, economic models and socio-economic dynamics which are generated as publi… more
+Digital ID WG is an initiative to examine the design, deployment and growth of digital identifiers in the domain of large citizen centric projects.

 Supported by